RemitClear

 In October 2020, BlackLine acquired Rimilia for about $150 million ($120 million at close, with up to $30 million more in earnouts).
 The logic was clean: BlackLine dominates financial close automation for enterprises, Rimilia extended that into accounts receivable, and the two sell to the same buyer, the office of the controller at a large company.

 What used to be Rimilia now lives on as BlackLine Cash Application, one module inside BlackLine's invoice-to-cash suite alongside collections, credit, and dispute management.
-The technology did not get worse.
+The technology didn't get worse.
 It got repackaged for an even more enterprise motion: sold as part of a platform, implemented as a program, and aimed at global businesses consolidating payment data across regions, banks, and multiple ERPs.

 None of this is a criticism.
 For a global enterprise on SAP or Oracle, BlackLine's suite is a sensible shortlist, as are HighRadius and Billtrust.
 The point is what the acquisition did to the market below that line: the one dedicated cash application specialist got absorbed upstream, and nothing in that world moved downstream to replace it.